IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“So I am living without fats, without meat, without fish, but am feeling quite well this way.
 It always seems to me that man was not born to be a carnivore.”[1954]

->“Generations to come, it may well be, will scarce believe that such a man as this one [Gandhi] ever in flesh and blood walked upon this Earth.”[^Gandhi]

 >“Nationalism is an infantile disease.
 It is the measles of mankind.”

 >“Only a life lived for **others** is a life worthwhile.”